lconde-ucl/merge_fastq/docs/configuration/adding_your_own.md

 If you are the only person to be running this pipeline, you can create your config file as `~/.nextflow/config` and it will be applied every time you run Nextflow.
 Alternatively, save the file anywhere and reference it when running the pipeline with `-c path/to/config` (see the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more).

-A basic configuration comes with the pipeline, which runs by default (the `standard` config profile - see [`conf/base.config`](../conf/base.config)).
+A basic configuration comes with the pipeline (the `standard` config profile - see [`conf/base.config`](../conf/base.config)).
 This means that you only need to configure the specifics for your system and overwrite any defaults that you want to change.
+Please note that THIS CONFIGURATION DOES NOT RUN BY DEFAULT, instead the 'legion' configuration is run by default.

 ## Cluster Environment
-By default, pipeline uses the `local` Nextflow executor - in other words, all jobs are run in the login session.
-If you're using a simple server, this may be fine.
-If you're using a compute cluster, this is bad as all jobs will run on the head node.
+By default, pipeline uses the `sge` Nextflow executor - in other words, all jobs are sent to the queue and not run in the login session.

 To specify your cluster environment, add the following line to your config file: